dingherself/phil-324/syllabus.md

 If you did not receive a check or a check-plus on your *first* case discussion, you will have the option to submit a revision in light of the feedback received.
 The revision must be *substantial* (it’s not enough to simply change a few words here and there), and it must be accompanied by a *revision cover letter* (one-page, single spaced), in which you will be asked to elaborate on how the revision has addressed and incorporated the feedback.

-If you decide to revise your first case discussion, you must submit the revised version, along with the cover letter, by **the last day of class, January 9, 2024**.
-Note that if you turn in your first case discussion too close to that deadline, I may not have the chance to provide feedback in time for your revision in the first place.
+If you decide to revise your first case discussion, you must turn in the revised version, along with the cover letter, by **the last day of class, January 9, 2024**.
+Note that if you turn in your first case discussion too close to that deadline, I may not have the chance to provide feedback in time for you to submit a revision in the first place.

 #### Completing Extra Modules